Service Level Agreement

 The SLA is determined by the hours covered and the priority of the issue for every ticket that is raised.

-• Our standard cover runs from 8:45 am to 5:30 pm, Monday to Friday, excluding public holidays
+• Standard cover: 8:45 am to 5:30 pm, Monday to Friday, excluding public holidays.

 • We have additional on call hours for emergencies covering early/late weekdays and weekends